 Most campus facilities are open 8 a.m. to 5 p.m., Monday through Friday.
 Residential buildings are open to residents and their guests, but are closed during winter break.
 Access to residence buildings also includes admittance of college staff for the purpose of maintenance, housekeeping, security and other administrative functions.
 Keys that are issued to all residents remain the property of the College and may not be duplicated.
 After hours access to administrative buildings may be granted by contacting campus safety.

 All students, faculty and staff are issued identification cards at C-SC.
 The cards are used for identification purposes and to make purchases from Dining Services.
 If the card becomes lost or stolen, it should be reported to Campus Safety immediately at ext.
 6300.

 Students, faculty and staff are encouraged to report crimes and emergencies to Campus Safety or the Canton Police Department.
 There is also an anonymous reporting system known as "Silent Witness."
 This can be used if the witness or reporting party chooses to make a report anonymously.
-Click Here to go through MyCulver for "Silent Witness."
+Go through MyCulver for "Silent Witness."

 Windows, Doors and Locks: All broken windows or locks should be reported to the Physical Plant (ext.
 6313) or Campus Safety (ext.
 6300).
 Exterior doors should not be propped open, if found open they should be secured and reported to Campus Safety.

-Emergency Phones: There are seven emergency phones located on campus, the caller can dial ext.
+Emergency Phones: There are six emergency phones located on campus, the caller can dial ext.
 6300 to reach Campus Safety.